 We took a walk to the Tham Pha Thok caves and had them to ourselves.
 The huge network of caves was inhabited by villagers during the second Indochina war and it was interesting to clamber down bamboo ladders and explore the various “rooms”.

 Where to stay: It’s a small place so it’s easy to wander around and find a place you like.
 Most accommodation is simple bamboo huts with verandahs to enjoy the views.
-Take a look at the hut where Johnny Vagabond stayed for US$3.75 a night.
-Or if you want to splurge then Nong Khiaw Riverside has beautiful big bungalows for $40.
+If you want to splurge then Nong Khiaw Riverside has beautiful big bungalows for $40.